Paul Signac Biography | Oil Paintings

 11-11-1863 Paris, FRA - 8-15-1935 Paris, FRABack to Artist IndexView Artists Paintings

-In 1884 Paul Signac met Claude Monet and Georges Seurat.
-He was struck by the systematic working methods of Seurat and by his theory of colors and became Seurat's faithful supporter, friend and heir with his description of Neo-Impressionism and Divisionism method.
-Under his influence he abandoned the short brushstrokes of Impressionism to experiment with scientifically juxtaposed small dots of pure color, intended to combine and blend not on the canvas but in the viewer's eye, the defining feature of Pointillism.
+Signac was so impressed by the systematic working methods of Seurat and by his theory of colors that he became Seurat's faithful supporter, friend, and heir with his description of Post-Impressionism and Divisionism method.
+Under his influence, he abandoned the short brushstrokes of Impressionism to experiment with scientifically juxtaposed small dots of pure color blended in the viewer's eye, the defining feature of Pointillism.

-As president of the Société des Artistes Indépendants from 1908 until his death, Paul Signac encouraged younger artists, he was the first to buy a painting by Matisse by exhibiting the controversial works of the Fauves and the Cubists.
+As president of the Société des Artistes Indépendants from 1908 until his death, Paul Signac encouraged younger artists.
+Signac inspired Henri Matisse and André Derain, playing a decisive role in the evolution of Fauvism by exhibiting the controversial works of the Fauves and the Cubists.

-Art Movement: Post-Impressionism, Pointillism
+Art Movement: Post-Impressionism, Pointillism.

-Influenced: Henri Matisse, André Derain
+Painters Paul Signac Influenced: Henri Matisse, André Derain.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.